Leigha Simonton: Accomplishments while U.S. Attorney

-Post-U.S. Attorney Work
+Post-U.S. Attorney work

-On February 5, 2025, Simonton announced that, in April, she will enter private practice as a Member of the law firm Dykema Gossett, PLLC, where she will launch a Texas-based branch of its white collar, government investigations, and compliance practice and will also continue her appellate work with a particular focus on the U.S. Court of Appeals for the Fifth Circuit.
+On February 5, 2025, Simonton announced that, in April, she would enter private practice as a Member of the law firm Dykema Gossett, PLLC, where she would launch a Texas-based branch of its white collar, government investigations, and compliance practice and would also continue her appellate work with a particular focus on the U.S. Court of Appeals for the Fifth Circuit.